AUSCOM, or the ghost of America

 Whether you are a High Fleet combat vessel or a puny tug looking for a dead satellite.
 Doesn't matter.

 Gaia Station sends the first warnings when you are within ten minutes of flying over the continental United States.
 You deploy the radiators and switch the anti-debris laser grid to maximal intensity, burst fire, which hopefully should be enough to take down their ageing ASAT missiles.
 You switch your primary and secondary IFF on, making sure you're broadcasting your identification to the whole world.
 When your orbit starts covering the continental United States, NORAD pings you once from their automated arrays.
-You must answer within twenty seconds and broadcast your identification and mission statement to them, otherwise they'll open fire immediately.
-Once this is done, you wait for the answer -- but by that point, most ship operators have resumed their usual tasks.
+You must answer within twenty seconds and broadcast your identification and mission statement to them; otherwise they'll open fire immediately.
+Once this is done, you wait for the answer — but by that point, most ship operators have resumed their usual tasks.
 NORAD is annoying, but it has ceased being scary a good three hundred years ago.
 When the USA stopped existing, I guess.

-The reason why the USA still exist -- even as an algorithmic ghost -- is one of simple arithmetic.
+The reason the USA still exist — even as an algorithmic ghost — is one of simple arithmetic.
 The autonomous US command (AUSCOM) and its algorithms control about 6,000 nuclear warheads.
 Most of them are little more than relics of the industrial age, but USRE intelligence estimates that about 500 to 400 warheads could credibly be launched by AUSCOM in response to a perceived threat, or in preparation of an attack.
-High Fleet and Laniakean Space Command assets could intercept between 50 to 60% of these warheads from LEO, while ground-based interceptors could handle 30 to 35% of the threats.
-As far as we know, AUSCOM does not have any remaining second strike capabilities since its last ballistic submarine drone sank two decades ago in the Bering strait.
+High Fleet and Laniakean space assets could intercept between 50 to 60% of these warheads from LEO, while ground-based interceptors could handle 30 to 35% of the threats.
+As far as we know, AUSCOM does not have any remaining second strike capabilities since its last ballistic submarine drone sank two decades ago in the Bering Strait.
 Nevertheless, the possibility of a major city (probably in either Russia or China, considering how AUSCOM operates on pre-Low Age geopolitics) being destroyed by a nuclear strike is very real.
 For better or worse, the United States of America are still relevant, by sheer force of arms if nothing else.

 AUSCOM is there to stay, one of the last remnants of the world that came before.

-Illustration: Steve Jurveston, Flickr.
+Illustration: Steve Jurvetson, Flickr.

 Assault on Draugr